patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 </figure>

-We stayed at the [Ryokan O](https://the-ryokan-o.com/), which is not really a ryokan, but does have the sleeping on futons on tatamis and shared bathrooms things.
+We stayed at the [Ryokan O](https://the-ryokan-o.com/), which is not really a ryokan, but does have sleeping on futons on tatamis and shared bathrooms.
 It was quite economical (C$74) and totally fine.
 We were at many places with shared bathrooms in Japan, and I don't really have a problem with that.
 Sure, slightly less convenient, but also cheaper.
 I'll do that.